/*

 Unspoken Faith is No Longer an Option

-Nowadays, nearly every business is a digital business; that is, they leverage tech and engage with others digitally to operate the company.
-In today’s hyper-connected world, businesses of all sizes operate within intricate ecosystems.
+What does that mean?
+In today’s hyper-connected world, businesses of all sizes operate within intricate digital ecosystems.
 These ecosystems comprise a network of interconnected companies that regularly exchange data – from suppliers and customers to partners and service providers.
-This data flow is the lifeblood of modern commerce, enabling seamless operations, innovation, and growth.

 The Era of Blind Trust is Over